langleyfoxall/technologies/platforms/mobile/react native.md

 #### Cases where Expo cannot be used
    * Push notifications with custom sounds and images

-#### Ejecting
+#### Detaching
-Expo has the ability to 'Eject' a project to an Android Studio and Xcode project.
+Expo has the ability to 'Detach' project to an Android Studio and Xcode project.
 This allows use of native modules such as Android and Apple pay and allows other native modules to be installed and linked to the project such as PDF Viewers as well as writing your own code.

 ***This is not recommended, ejecting requires knowledge of Android and iOS build tools***